jakeleboeuf/contributor/test/src/README.md

 ## Run

-To pull code contributor in from your github repo just run:
+To grab contributor info from your github repo, `cd` into the directory containing your `package.json` and run:

 	$ contributor

+Bingo!

 ### Behind the scenes